MRehmanZ/Auction-Website/frontend/README.md

 ### `npm install`

-Then, to run the app in development mode:
+Then, to run the app in development mode run the following command:

 ### `npm start`